 Let’s keep going with the video…The flaming eyes in the video enter the subject’s body from the feet and make their way up.
 At 9:09 (click here), you see one of the eyes (with a red trail) pierce through the subject’s body at the same location as my fence impalement from April 2002.

 Continuing with the video sequence to 9:18 (click here), you can distinctly see a cross form in the subject’s heart.
 Again, I think the symbolism speaks for itself.
-If my experience on March 1, 2003 was an interaction with God, and I gave my life to Him on that night, then the Spirit of God took up residence in my heart on that night.
+If my experience on March 1, 2003 was an interaction with God, and I surrendered my life to Him, then the Spirit of God took up residence in my heart on that night.
 I know that probably sounds pretty religious to some of you, but I really don’t know how else to describe it based on what I know.

 - My life changed dramatically on that night.
 While this certainly isn’t evidence for God, it does help my credibility a bit – especially if you are inclined to think I made this whole thing up.
 Life change is hard to fake, especially for 15+ years (I am currently 38 years old)